magento/merchdocs/src/magento-payments/payments.md

 1. Connect your Magento instance to Magento Software as a Service (SaaS) services.
 1. Onboard and set up the sandbox service.
-1. Enable Magento Payments as your payment method, in sandbox mode, to start processing test payments.
+1. Enable Magento Payments as your payment method and start processing test payments.
 1. Complete merchant onboarding to enable live payments for your Magento website(s).
 1. Activate Magento Payments in live mode to begin processing live payments.